authhero/auth/README.md

 # Cloudworker auth

-This is work in progress and not yet ready for even testing.
+This is a work in progress and not yet ready for even testing.

-The plan is to make a oauth2 compatible auth solution with support for the following login methods:
+The plan is to make an oauth2 compatible auth solution with support for the following login methods:

 - Email/password
-- Social (google, facebook, apple)
+- Social (Google, Facebook, Apple)
 - Magic link
 - Code

-After having been burnt by several freemium model auth solutions that get too expensive once you start growing the user base I wanted a solution where you can get started with a hosted solution but alos easily can eject and host it yourself straight on Cloudflare.
+After having been burnt by several freemium model auth solutions that get too expensive once you start growing the user base I wanted a solution where you can get started with a hosted solution but also easily can eject and host it yourself straight on Cloudflare.

 It's based on the following tech stack

-- Cloudflare workers (with tsoa)
+- Cloudflare workers (with TSOA)
-- Durable objects (with trpc) for login logic and storage
+- Durable objects (with tRPC) for login logic and storage
 - Cloudflare queues for events
-- D1 sqlite database for admin API
+- D1 Sqlite database for admin API
 - KV storage for logs
-- Mailchannels for password reset and code/magic links
+- MailChannels for password reset and code/magic links

 It contains a hosted UI for the login forms that can be easily styled or modified using liquid templates.
-Or you can roll your own UI and just use the the API.
+Or you can roll your own UI and just use the API.

-## Auth0 compability
+## Auth0 compatibility

 The goal is to keep the API compatible with the auth0 API so that all the client libraries from auth0 work.
 This way there's no need to maintain a separate set of client libraries and it makes the migration from auth0 very easy.